Bessho Nagaharu

 Bessho Nagaharu (別所 長治) was a Japanese daimyō of the Sengoku period.
 He was the eldest son of Bessho Yasuharu.

 In 1578 Oda Nobunaga called on his retainers to attack the Mōri clan.
-Nagaharu almost decided to allied with the Oda clan, but after hearing that the low-born general Hashiba Hideyoshi whom he did not respect as the leader, he was revolted, instead allying himself with Hatano Hideharu of Tanba province.
+Nagaharu almost decided to ally with the Oda clan, but after hearing that the low-born general Hashiba Hideyoshi, whom he did not respect, was leading the troops, he revolted and instead allied himself with Hatano Hideharu of Tanba province.